 Ketene dimerization is a process that deserves attention due to the research and commercial applications of the corresponding product dimers (Chapter 1).
-It is well known that the major product of the dimerization of the ketene in solution is the diketene (d-I) while high weight ketenes dimerize to their corresponding cyclobutanedione structure (d-II).
-On the other hand, the ketene in gas phase does not dimerize appreciably at room temperature and it is supposed that liquid brown deposits produced during the storage of the ketene are caused by the dimerization in condensed acetone or acetic acid.
-It is surprising that there are few experimental studies and no theoretical studies about the role of the solvent in the diketene generation by dimerization due to it is possible only at room temperatures in the condensed phase.
-The two experimental available measurements about the dimerization in condensed phase are related to the parent ketene and to the dimethylketene.
+It is well known that the major product of the dimerization of the ketene in solution is the diketene (d-I) while high weight ketenes dimerize to their corresponding cyclobutanedione structure (d-II)1.
+On the other hand, the ketene in gas phase does not dimerize appreciably at room temperature^{2, 3, 4} and it is supposed that liquid brown deposits produced during the storage of the ketene are caused by the dimerization in condensed acetone or acetic acid5.
+It is surprising that there are few experimental studies and no theoretical studies1 about the role of the solvent in the diketene generation by dimerization due to it is possible only at room temperatures in the condensed phase^{2, 3}.
+The two experimental available measurements about the dimerization in condensed phase are related to the parent ketene2 and to the dimethylketene6.
 In both measurements the polarity of the solvent increased the rate of the reaction and a second kinetic law fitted with excellent agreement the experimental data.
-Moreover, it is reported that in the dimerization in liquid phase does not intervene any external agent during the reaction.
+Moreover, it is reported that in the dimerization in liquid phase does not intervene any external agent during the reaction^{2, 7}.
 These results suggest that the ketene dimerization is a bimolecular process.
-However, it is remarkable that the formation of the unsubstituted d-I dimer in gas phase has a very high experimental activation energy of 31 kcal mol-1, whereas in acetone the activation barrier is only 11 kcal mol-1.
-This fact could indicate the intervention of an external agent on the reaction in the liquid phase since it is reported that the dimerization of ketenes can be affected by heat and acid or base catalysis.
+However, it is remarkable that the formation of the unsubstituted d-I dimer in gas phase has a very high experimental activation energy3 of 31 kcal mol-1, whereas in acetone2 the activation barrier is only 11 kcal mol-1.
+This fact could indicate the intervention of an external agent on the reaction in the liquid phase since it is reported that the dimerization of ketenes can be affected by heat and acid or base catalysis1.
 Then, as the reaction is sensible to the external conditions, it was not clear whether the reaction was promoted by an identified catalyst or the solvation process made the reaction feasible in the liquid phase.
-Up to now, chapter 4 focused attention on the geometry and energetic of the dimerization to gain some insights related to the experimental conditions and for discarding the presence of an identified catalyst brought in the feed stream along with the raw ketene.
+Up to now, chapter 4 focused attention on the geometry and energetic of the dimerization process in gas phase.
+As a consequence, we shall now include solvation into our simulation to gain some insights related to the experimental conditions and for discarding the presence of an identified catalyst brought in the feed stream along with the raw ketene.